bacardi55/gtl/docs/mode-tui.md

 ?: Display help
 r: Refresh timeline (refresh all tinylogs)
 t: Display timeline (remove all filters like highlights of specific tinylog)
-h: Toggle Highligts only / all entries (keep tinylog filter).
+h: Toggle Highligts only / all entries (keep tinylog filter)
+b: Display saved entries (aka bookmark) # since v1.0.0
-s: Toggle hide/show subscription sidebar (left).
+s: Toggle hide/show subscription sidebar (left)
-Tab: Switch between timeline and subscription list.
-Arrow keys up/down or j/k: scroll timeline or feeds list J/K: Navigate tinylog entries (to select entries) # Available only since v0.6.0
+Tab: Switch between timeline and subscription list Arrow keys up/down or j/k: scroll timeline or feeds list J/K: Navigate tinylog entries (to select entries) # Available only since v0.6.0
 N: Open tinylog in $EDITOR and optionaly copy a new entry stub to clipboard.
 (See configuration below.) # since v0.6.0
 R: Open tinylog in $EDITOR and optionaly copy a response stub to the specific entry.
 (See configuration below.) # since v0.6.0
 O: Open link(s) in selected entry. # since v0.6.0
-T: If the selected entry is a response to another tinylog entry, will open the original entry in a popup.
+T: If the selected entry is a response to another tinylog entry, will open the original entry in a popup
+B: On a selected entry, save it to the bookmarks file # since v1.0.0
+D: When viewing bookmarks (via shortcut b) and an entry is selected, D will remove the entry from the bookmarks.
 /: Search entries containing a specific text.
 Search will keep the active filters ((un)muted tinylog(s), highlights) to only search on already filtered entries.
-Search is very basic, it will filters exact text only (case insensitive). q or Ctrl-C: Quit
+Search is very basic, it will filters exact text only (case insensitive) q or Ctrl-C: Quit
 ```
 You can navigate on the subscription list and: